Nicki Minaj, Meek Mill, And T.I. Among Celebs Pressing To Find #MissingDCGirls

 Some fear the worst for the #MissingDCGirls and for some, that probably is the case.
 Human trafficking has been suggested as a possible motive for so many missing kids.
 There has also been talk about organ harvesting being a possible issue in that area.
 Both scenarios are horrific and there is no argument that law enforcement should be doing everything they can to get those missing girls back to the families that love them.

-NBC Washington issued a report on the missing D.C. girls after public pressure from celebrities like Meek Mill, Nicki Minaj and T.I. made the #MissingDCGirls hashtag go viral.
-In an attempt to clear up what was true about the missing-child cases, they reported that viral Instagram message touting the #MissingDCGirls hashtag has been circulating but that it’s not accurate.
-The message said that 14 girls went missing in Washington D.C. in one day.
-Apparently, that didn’t actually happen.
+NBC Washington issued a report on the missing D.C. girls after public pressure from celebrities such as Meek Mill, Nicki Minaj, and T.I. made the #MissingDCGirls hashtag go viral.
+In an attempt to clear up what was true about the missing-child cases, they reported that a viral Instagram message touting the #MissingDCGirls hashtag and claiming that 14 girls went missing in Washington, D.C., in one day has been circulating but is not accurate.

 These girls matter, too #FindOurGirls #DCAmberAlert